 Best Offer – a negotiation method using offer and counter-offer to complete a trade.
 There is no limit to the number of counter-offers that can be made by either party until one party selects accept.
 As the List Owner, you can only request samples after a bidder has submitted an offer.

-Sell Now – a fixed price method where only the terms of supply and payment can be negotiated, not the price.
+Fixed Price – a method where the price cannot be changed, only the terms of supply and payment can be negotiated.
 There is no limit to the number of counter-offers that can be made by either party over the terms of supply.
 As the List Owner, you can only request samples after a bidder has accepted the price and offered supply and payment terms.

-Pre-Harvest Sell Contract – a forward contract for supply from the next available vintage based on a negotiation method using offer and counter-offer to complete a trade.
+Pre-Harvest Contract – a forward contract for supply from the next available vintage based on a negotiation method using offer and counter-offer to complete a trade.
 There is no limit to the number of counter-offers that can be made by either party until one party selects accept.
-To access the pre-harvest method you are required to be a Premium or Corporate level member.
+To access the pre-harvest method you are required to be a Professional or Corporate level member.
 If you are a Seller, you acknowledge and agree that by accepting the offer you are executing a trade and entering into an irrevocable contract to supply.
 Counter-offers made by a Seller may be retracted at any time before acceptance by the Buyer.
-Buying Listings do not constitute an offer to buy; they are an invitation to treat only directed to other members of the Exchange.
+Buying Listings do not constitute an offer to buy; they are an invitation to treat only directed to other members of the Marketplace.
 This trading method is only available for the five months prior to the next vintage commencement date.

 TRADE METHODS - SELLERS

 If you are a registered member you can add Sell Listings (coloured red) to offer your available wines or grape derived product through the Marketplace.
 Depending on your level of membership, you may have access to the following trade methods: